 Landlords can charge an additional deposit of up to one month’s rent as a pet deposit, but only if the pet is not a service animal.
 Alaska follows the Americans with Disabilities Act (ADA) in recognizing service animals as dogs or miniature horses trained to assist a person with a physical or psychiatric disability.
 Neither the ADA nor Alaska recognizes emotional support animals as service animals.

-How To Conduct an Eviction Record Search in Alaska
+How to Conduct an Eviction Record Search

 If the prospective tenants have broken a lease or have an eviction on record from a previous rental, they should have indicated it on the application.
 However, you can run a court record search yourself to verify the information using the Court System website:

-- Go to the Alaska CourtView website.
+- Go to the Alaska Court website

 - Press the Search Cases button.